|

 - Tax policy changes

 Changes in tax policy, particularly reductions in the higher marginal tax rates, have coincided with the changes in income inequality.
-The effective federal tax rate takes into account the total net tax liability from all sources.
-For the top 1%, the modern rate is far lower than it was in the 1960's and 1970's.
-In contrast, the liability of the poorest group increased in the early '80s although it has lowered since due to the implementation of the earned income tax credit.
+For the wealthiest tax payers, the average tax actually paid is far lower than it was in the 1960's and 1970's.
 Perhaps the clearest recent example of the relationship between changes in tax policy and changes in income inequality is the effect of the Bush Administration's tax proposals enacted by Congress in 2001 and 2003.
 These changes sigificantly raised the after-tax income of the highest income earners while having a negligible effect on other groups.

 - Declining influence of labor unions

 In 1960, unions represented almost one third of American workers.
 Today, they represent just over 10%.
+In the private sector, the decline has even been steeper.
 Union membership varies significantly from state to state.

 As membership has decreased, so has the effectiveness of union activities.
 Major strikes have become increasingly rare because employers regularly and successfully replace strikers.
 In many countries, labor legislation prohibits the hiring of replacement workers.
 The Reagan Administration's successful repulsion of a 1981 strike by air traffic controllers by firing the controllers and hiring replacements has been regarded by some as a turning point in modern U.S. labor history.